webxdc/store/README.md

     pub image: String,                   // Taken from .xdc file pub source_code_url: Option<String>, // Taken from manifest.toml

-    // Fields not yet specified yet but needed/useful for store bot pub description: String,             // Taken from manifest.toml pub app_id: String,                  // Taken from manifest.toml pub version: String,                 // Taken from manifest.toml
+    // Fields not specified yet but required for store bot purposes pub description: String,             // Taken from manifest.toml pub app_id: String,                  // Taken from manifest.toml pub version: String,                 // Taken from manifest.toml

-    pub author_uri: Option<String>,      // Taken from manifest.toml

-    // derived data (not coming from manifest or xdc file) pub submitter_uri: Option<String>,   // determined by bot during interaction pub submission_date: Date,           // filled out by bot
+    // Derived data (not coming from manifest.toml or .xdc file) pub submitter_uri: Option<String>,   // determined by bot during interaction pub submission_date: Date,           // time of submission, filled out by bot
 ```

 Notes:

-- `app_id` and `version` fields are used by the bot to sort submitted apps so that
+- The `app_id` and `version` fields are used by the bot to sort submitted apps so that
-  each app occurs with the latest version.
+  the store xdc can offer the latest version of each app to users.

-- `app_id` MUST be alphanumberic && case-insensitive and only "." is
-  allowed as special character
+- The `app_id` field MUST be ASCII-alphanumberic with only `.` allowed as special character.
+  Casing doesn't matter and will be ignored by the bot when doing `app_id` comparisons.

-- `version` MUST adhere to https://semver.org/
+- The `version` field MUST adhere to https://semver.org/ -- i.e. be a

+- The `submitter_uri` can be a URL, a mailto or xmpp URI and is
+  determined by the bot at submission time which is also recorded in `submission_date`.

+- We do not define "authorship" yet because it likely is better to
+  introduce together with code signing so that the information is authenticated.
+  However, the `source_code_url` already provides an (unauthenticated)
+  way to point to the author(s).

 ### Running automated tests